Variational inequalities on unbounded domains for zero-sum singular-controller vs. stopper games: Setting and Main Results

 \item[(v)] $f$ and $g$ are such that

 \item[(vi)] there is $K_2\in(0,\infty)$ such that

 \end{enumerate} \end{assumption}

 Condition \eqref{eq:lipstimehg} is immediately satisfied if $h$ and $g$ are time-homogeneous (as it is often the case in investment problems, see, e.g., \cite{chiarolla1998optimal}, \cite{chiarolla2009irreversible}, \cite{deangelis2014investment}) or if the maps $t\mapsto \big(h(t,x),g(t,x)\big)$ are non-increasing for all $x\in\R^d$.
 Otherwise, that condition amounts to setting a maximum growth rate on $t\mapsto\big( h(t,x),g(t,x)\big)$ as time increases.
 Condition \eqref{defn:infTheta} guarantees that there is no region in the state space where the controller (minimiser) can push the process and obtain arbitrarily large (negative) running gains.
-Condition \eqref{eq:grdg<f} is sufficient to guarantee that the stopping payoff satisfies the gradient constraint in \eqref{eq:inipde} and therefore, from a probabilistic point of view, the stopper can stop at any point in the state-space\footnote{Strictly speaking, this condition is only needed in the contact set $\{u=g\}$.
-However, the contact set is unknown {\em a priori} so it is difficult in our generality to formulate an assumption involving that set's properties.}; on a more technical level, it will be shown in Lemma \ref{lem:jumptau} that \eqref{eq:grdg<f} implies that the controller should never exert a jump at the time the stopper ends the game.
+Condition \eqref{eq:grdg<f} is sufficient to guarantee that the stopping payoff satisfies the gradient constraint in \eqref{eq:inipde} and therefore, from a probabilistic point of view, the stopper can stop at any point in the state-space.
+On a more technical level, we use \eqref{eq:grdg<f} to obtain crucial bounds on the spatial gradient of the solution of a penalised problem introduced below (cf.\ proof of Lemma \ref{thm:gradpenbnd}) and on its time-derivative (cf.\ proof of Lemma \ref{lem:bndtimder}, where we use the lower bound on the Hamiltonian \eqref{rem:trickhamg} implied by \eqref{eq:grdg<f}).
+Finally, it will be shown in Lemma \ref{lem:jumptau} that \eqref{eq:grdg<f} implies that the controller should never exert a jump at the time the stopper ends the game.
+Here we are not concerned with the construction of equilibria and Lemma \ref{lem:jumptau} is not needed for the rest of our analysis.
+However, we notice that the lemma points to potential difficulties in the construction of equilibria without condition \eqref{eq:grdg<f}.
+Intuitively, when \eqref{eq:grdg<f} is violated, the controller could make arbitrarily large (negative) gains by performing a large jump at the time the stopper decides to end the game.
+This can be seen by choosing $n_\tau=-\nabla g/|\nabla g|_d$ in the third line of \eqref{eq:lemjump}, so that the controller gains $|\nabla g|_d-f>0$ per unit of control exerted.

 The next theorem is the main result of the paper and its proof is distilled in the following sections through a number of technical results and estimates. \begin{theorem} The game described above admits a value (i.e., \eqref{eq:valfunc} holds) and the value function $v$ of the game is the maximal solution to Problem \ref{prb:varineq}.
 Moreover, for any given $(t,x)\in\R^{d+1}_{0,T}$ and any admissible control $(n,\nu)\in\cA_t$, the stopping time $\tau_*=\tau_*(t,x;n,\nu)\in\cT_t$ defined under $\P_x$ as